SANJU2004981/TF-Mini-Plus-Lidar-with-STM/README.md

 🔧 How to Use

+1.  open vscode.
+2.  then download the PlatformIO extension.
-1.  create a new project in PlatformIO
+3.  create a new project in PlatformIO
-2. Open the src -> main.cpp.
+4. Open the src -> main.cpp.
-3.  then paste the program
+5.  then paste the program
-4.  also paste the PlatformIO.ini.
+6.  also paste the PlatformIO.ini.
-5. Connect your Nucleo-H723ZG via USB.
+7. Connect your Nucleo-H723ZG via USB.
-6. Click the PlatformIO: Build icon.
+8. Click the PlatformIO: Build icon.
-7. Click the PlatformIO: Upload icon.
+9. Click the PlatformIO: Upload icon.
-8. Open the Serial Monitor to view live LiDAR data.
+10. Open the Serial Monitor to view live LiDAR data.